-- the set pegs that includes all the pegs available on the board in the initial status, this set includes all the position except the final one, i.e. (3, 2); - the set holes that includes all the positions without any peg on the board in the initial status, this set includes just one position, i.e. (3, 2).
+- the set pegs that includes all the pegs available on the board in the initial status, this set contains all the positions except the final one, i.e. (3, 2); - the set holes that includes all the positions without any peg on the board in the initial status, this set has just one position, i.e. (3, 2).